Security incident reporting

 Information about reporting confidentiality

-In the reporting concept on section 168 TKG, the Bundesnetzagentur draws attention to the confidentiality of reporting.
-In addition to mentioning the Bundesnetzagentur's confidential treatment of the reporting – conditional upon other legal provisions – the recommendation is made to use a secure transmission procedure in order to appropriately ensure confidentiality of the content being reported.
+In the reporting concept relating to section 168 TKG, the Bundesnetzagentur draws attention to the confidentiality of reporting.
+In addition to mentioning the Bundesnetzagentur’s confidential treatment of the reports – conditional upon other legal provisions – the recommendation is made to use a secure transmission procedure in order to appropriately ensure confidentiality of the content being reported.

 The public PGP key is available below as a text file for download.